How to open and close an obrt in Croatia: Guide for 2024

 - Date of starting the business activity

 It is possible to register an obrt without defining the exact start date of business activities.
 Still, the owner must start a business activity within 1 year after registration.
 The owner must register the exact date at nadležni ured at least 8 days before starting the performance of the business.

 NOTE: Some steps may differ a bit from county to county.
 It is always good to check steps with nadležni ured or Hitro.hr before starting the procedure.

-After your obrt is registered, you must set up a pension at HZMO and health insurance at HZZO. Županijski ured za gospodarstvo will automatically deliver the decision on your registration to HZMO and HZZO.
+After your obrt is registered, you must set up a pension at HZMO and health insurance at HZZO. Županijski ured za gospodarstvo (County office for the economy) will automatically deliver the decision on your registration to HZMO and HZZO.
 Despite this, you must still submit applications for both pension and health insurance.

 This can be done online or in person.
-If you will have employees other than yourself, you must register each of them for pension and health insurance as well.
+If you have employees other than yourself, you must register each of them for pension and health insurance as well.

 1. Register with HZMO